Maritsu/lyra-project/README.md

-# lyra-project
+# lyra_project
-An alternatuve mobile app for the Polish online grading system, Librus
+An alternative mobile app for the Polish online grading system, Librus